digital-asset/daml/docs/source/upgrade/index.rst

   :start-after: -- COIN_AMOUNT_BEGIN
   :end-before: -- COIN_AMOUNT_END

-Now, that we defined our new template, we need to provide a way for the signatories issuer and owner to agree to a contract being upgraded.
-It would be possible to structure this such that issuer and owner have to agree to an upgrade for each *Coin* contract separately.
-However, since the template definition for those is all the same, this is usually not necessary for most applications.
+Next, we need to provide a way for the signatories, issuer and owner, to agree to a contract being upgraded.
+It would be possible to structure this such that issuer and owner have to agree to an upgrade for each individual *Coin* contract separately.
+However, since the template definition for all of them is the same, this is usually not necessary for most applications.
 Instead, we collect agreement from the signatories only once and use that to upgrade all coins.
 Since there are multiple